ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Predict and update loop

-UKF consists of a loop which predicts the state of the vehicle and update the state using the sensor measurements.
+UKF consists of a loop which predicts the state of the vehicle and updates the state using the sensor measurements.

 #### UKF augmentation